 Pre-application planning advice

-Pre-application discussions and/or written advice can benefit you by:
+Pre-application advice can benefit you by discussing your application to:

-We base our charges for pre-application advice on the size and complexity of the proposed development, and if we include a face-to-face meeting.
-Extra charges may also apply where meetings include more specialist advice.
+Our charges for pre-application advice are based on the size and complexity of the proposed development and if we include a meeting.
+More charges may be applied where meetings need more specialist advice.

 You can pay this online.
 You can also pay by phone on 020 8359 3000.
 Payment must be made by card.

-The service has the right to decline a request for pre-application advice where we think it is either appropriate or necessary.
+We have the right to decline a request for pre-application advice.